naveedmohd/katacoda-scenarios/py-control-statements/step1-if-elif-else.md

 Execute the below statements where if-elif-else conditional statements are used.

- If an expression is True, print result:
+ If an expression is True|False, then the subsequent statements are executed.

 `
 if (True):
     x=10